 When dealing with any case involving minor children, parents can become aggressive, protective, and callous.
 Parents may bring up any evidence they can find to aid their own situation and hinder the time split with the other parent.
 Such evidence may even include a parent’s mental health history.
-If you are involved in a child custody dispute, employ an experienced and aggressive Tallahassee Child Custody Attorney to ensure your rights to your child are protected.
+If you are involved in a child custody dispute, employ an experienced and aggressive Florida Child Custody Attorney to ensure your rights to your child are protected.

 When considering any child custody dispute, the court will always look to discern what is in the child’s best interest.
 In order to determine the child’s best interest, the Florida legislatures provided a list of factors for the court to weigh but did not limit them to these 20 plus items.
 In fact, the courts are able to consider anything that they deem relevant in their determination of the child’s best interest.
 However, some of the statutory factors the court does look to, include: “the demonstrated capacity and disposition of each parent to facilitate and encourage a close and continuing parent-child relationship, to honor the time-sharing schedule, and to be reasonable when changes are required; the anticipated division of parental responsibilities after the litigation…; the demonstrated capacity and disposition of each parent to determine, consider, and act upon the needs of the child as opposed to the needs or desires of the parent; the length of time the child has lived in a stable, satisfactory environment and the desirability of maintaining continuity…; the moral fitness of the parents;… The home, school, and community record of the child…; Evidence of domestic violence, sexual violence, child abuse, child abandonment, or child neglect…;” and finally the court may consider “the mental and physical health of the parents.”